 During Charles and Ray’s lifetimes, volunteer trees (not planted by human hands) were allowed to grow.
-They were replacements for the future, ready to take over for the originals first planted in the 1880’s by Abbot Kinney, when they would no longer be viable.
+They were replacements for the future, ready to take over for the trees first planted in the 1880’s by Abbot Kinney.
 Over 60+ years, the on-site tree density has increased significantly.
 While the above left photo was clearly taken during the 1949 construction, the photo on the right was taken in 2013.
 The Foundation is currently examining and sequencing historic photographs in order to better understand the original plan for the site.

 In order to understand the landscape more deeply we continue to analyze photographs taken by the Eameses and Ray’s records of plantings as well as conducting oral histories with our long-time gardner, Bob Newman, and others.
-Here he talks about the plantings in the North Bed.
+Here he talks about one of the planting beds.